Here's What the 3D Printing Jobs of the Future Look Like

 New arenas of 3D application in courtrooms might also emerge in liability cases to determine whether a product has faulty design during litigations.
-Firms could use 3D printers to prototype evidence, demonstrate findings in real time and illustrate a product’s bad design before a courtroom’s eyes.
+Firms could use 3D printers to prototype evidence, demonstrate findings in real-time and illustrate a product’s bad design before a courtroom’s eyes.

-The world of 3D printing will demand legal practitioners who understand the concept of 3D printing, industry developments and the reaches of law for intellectual protection.
+STEM careers in this field will demand legal practitioners who understand the concept of 3D printing, industry developments and the reaches of law for intellectual protection.
 If you have a passion for 3D printing and an affinity for intellectual law, a 3D printing lawyer might be the job for you.

 - Understanding 3D printing techniques and additive materials for patent applications